-- a.
-The credit bearing module was completed within the last five years.
-In cases where the credit transfer is requested for a module which was taken more than five years earlier, academic judgment will be exercised in decision making after evaluating the student though an interview or/and an assessment for that module. - b.
+- b.
 Normally the internal credit transfer will be done where the same credit bearing module is transferred to another award or programme (i.e. in cases where progression is required from a progressive to higher award or where a module is common to two different programmes). - c.
 In cases where the same module is not being transferred, the Faculty only allows exemptions from any module with content equivalent to a module providing the transferable points and where the work done for the previous module would allow the student to successfully perform the assessment exercise for the exempted module. - d.
 The decision as to whether a previously taken module serves to exempt a student from a current module rests with the Board of Examiners on the recommendation of the Dean of the Faculty. - e.
 Credits which have already formed part of an award are not acceptable for transfer.
 BUID students, however, can opt for progression to a higher award which will require the progressive accredited award to be relinquished and its certificate and transcript to be returned or overwritten as transferred. - f.
 The fees applicable to the student for the programme in which he/she has registered shall be reduced by a percentage proportional to the weight of the modules transferred relative to the TOTAL number of credits of the taught part of the programme. - g.
-In the cases of internal credit transfer the period of study for the programme will be pro-rated.
+In the cases of internal credit transfer the period of study for the programme will be pro-rated. - h.
+The student must complete pay the internal credit transfer fees.